-\section{Illustrative example}
+\subsection{Illustrative example}

-Recall the points and segments specified in Figure \ref{gen_pts_sgmts}.
-We use these points and segments as input to our data structure and show a few of the nontrivial steps of developing our tree.
-Assume that the solutions shown in the figure are obtained from five separate slice problems and that the Pareto sets of these slice problems, listed in respective order, are: (i) the singleton (1,19), (ii) the piecewise linear curve connecting (1,17) and (9,13), (iii) the piecewise linear curve connecting (6,16) and (11,4), (iv) the singleton (5,11), and (v) the piecewise linear curve connecting (8,7) and (17,2).
-The points and segments which define these Pareto sets will be inserted into our structure in the order of (iii), (iv), (ii), (v), (i).
-Piecewise linear curves will be inserted as individual line segments from left to right.
+We use the points and segments in Figure \ref{gen_pts_sgmts} as input to a BoT and show a few of the nontrivial steps of developing it.
+Assume that these solutions are obtained from five separate slice problems and that the Pareto sets of these slice problems are: (i) the singleton (1,19), (ii) the piecewise linear curve connecting (1,17) and (9,13), (iii) the one connecting (6,16) and (11,4), (iv) the singleton (5,11), and (v) the piecewise linear curve connecting (8,7) and (17,2).
+The points and segments which define these Pareto sets are inserted into the BoT in the order of (iii), (iv), (ii), (v), (i).
+Piecewise linear curves are inserted as individual line segments from left to right.